saraa123/django_project_tracker/README.md

 ### Features left to implement
 > Front-end features
 * Profile page:
-    - Go into greater detail when displaying orders on the user account.
+    - Go into greater detail when displaying orders on the user account such as providing a brief outline of what was ordered.

+* Add more details to the user profile:
+	- Currently there is only a favourite games section within the user profile model.
+In the future I want to add more fields and individual pieces of information for that user, for example a profile picture or avatar.

 * Update the invoice when checkout is complete so a summary of the order is displayed.

 * Allow users to see an expected date of completion for features.

 * Allow users to see who the handler is for a given issue or feature.
+    - Currently it is automatically assigned to admin for features in progress.

+* Incorporate pagination:
+    – All tables for issues and features and account order details.

+* Create a community board where different users can communicate with one another.

 > Back-end features
-* Currently, feedback has been added within the to_do app primarily as it was a small model to add.
-However, in the future I want to add it as a stand-alone app.
+* Currently feedback has been added within the to_do app primarily as it was a small model to add.
+However, in the future I want to add it as a stand-alone app and expand it.

-* Gain a general better understanding of what Django is capable of
+* Gain a general better understanding of what Django is capable of:
     - Experiment with Django admin and models.

-* Learn more about the use of slugs
+* I would also like to gain a better understanding of slugs and how to use them within my Django project.

 * Learn backend security methods:
     - Learn more about backend validated in order to increase security.